-Factbox: From Boeing to Tennessee whiskey, coronavirus U.S. bailout requests top $2 trillion
+From Boeing to Tennessee whiskey, coronavirus U.S. bailout requests top $2 trillion

 They also want a package of $8 billion, equally divided in grants and loans for cargo carriers.

-U.S. airports are seeking $10 billion in federal assistance to help offset losses incurred by the sharp drop in travel, two people briefed on the matter said.
+U.S. airports are seeking $10 billion in federal assistance to help offset losses incurred by the sharp drop in travel due to coronavirus, two people briefed on the matter said.

 The Native American gaming industry on Tuesday requested $18 billion in U.S. federal aid as it shut casinos that are the sole source of commercial revenue for dozens of tribes in a bid to slow the spread of the coronavirus.